markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 > - Create a New Git branch
 > - Add Task Form to HTML
 > - Handle Form Submission
-> - Capture Form Inputs
+> - Capture Form Field Values
-> - Create New Task and Organize Functionality
+> - Organize Functionality
 > - Address Usability Concerns
-> - Merge branch into develop
+> - Finalize Git Process

 Don't be concerned if the order tripped you up a bit, it gets easier with time and experience.
 A main reason of using pseudocode is to get a loose plan in place for us to follow, even if that plan needs to be changed or corrected later on.
 We now have an idea of what each step will entail at a high level, even if we don't know all of the details just yet.